dyc3/senior-design/visualization-requirements.typ

 When clicking on a specific monolith, the screen pictured above should appear.
 When a client joins, an animation should play showing a client enter the balancer node, move to the monolith, and then to the associated room.
 As a stylistic choice, clients should move with a delay from node-to-node in a single-file line, with any excess clients staying inside the current node until there is room to exit the current node.

+#figure(
+  table(
+    columns: 1,
+    [#req("Must interface with self-hosted instance of OpenTogetherTube", mustHave)], [#req("Must work for any monolith instance in default visualization", mustHave)], [#req("Should work for any monolith instance in region visualization", wouldBeNiceToHave)], [#req("Grouped rooms and clients should be ungrouped in this view", shouldHave)] ),
+  caption: "Special Requirements for Monolith View"
+)

 == Region

 The purpose of this visualization is to show the the scale of the load balancer, and how multiple instances of the balancer interact.